Southern Dragon kung fu

-The movements of the Southern Dragon style (traditional name Lung Ying "Dragon Form"; 龍形摩橋 (lóng xíng mó qiáo, lung4 jing4 mo1 kiu4, dragon shape rubbing bridges)) of Shaolin Boxing are based on the mythical Chinese dragon.
-The Dragon style is an imitative-style that was developed based on the imagined characteristics of the mythical Chinese dragon.
+Southern Dragon Kung Fu (traditional name Lung Ying "Dragon Form"; 龍形摩橋 (lóng xíng mó qiáo, lung4 jing4 mo1 kiu4, dragon shape rubbing bridges)) is a Kung Fu fighting style for Shaolin Boxing based on the Chinese dragon.

 History

-The history of the Southern Dragon style has historically been transmitted orally rather than by text, so its origins will likely never be known in their entirety.
-Modern Southern Dragon style's history can be reliably traced to the monk Daai Yuk Sim Si, who was the abbot of Huashoutai (White Hair) temple on Mount Luofu.
-No reliable records of the style's origin prior to Daai exist, though there is much speculation regarding the subject.
+Historically, Southern Dragon style was described orally rather than by text.
+Modern Southern Dragon style's history can be traced to the monk Daai Yuk Sim Si, who was the abbot of Huashoutai (White Hair) temple on Mount Luofu.
+No reliable records of the style's origin prior to Daai exist.

-Southern Dragon style has its roots in a combination of the local styles of the Hakka heartland in inland eastern Guangdong, and the style that the monk Ji Sin Sim Si taught in Guangdong and the neighboring province of Fujian in the 18th century.
+Southern Dragon style has roots in a combination of the local styles of the Hakka heartland in inland eastern Guangdong, and the style that the monk Ji Sin Sim Si taught in Guangdong and the neighboring province of Fujian in the 18th century.

 North of the Dongjiang, in the northwest of Boluo County in the prefecture of Huizhou in Guangdong Province, is the sacred mountain Luofushan.
 Luofushan is the site of many temples, including Huashoutai where, c.
-1900, a Chan (Zen) master named Daai Yuk taught Southern Dragon style to Lam Yiu Gwai (1874–1965), who in turn passed the art on to the many students of his schools in Guangzhou.
+1900, Daai Yuk taught Southern Dragon style to Lam Yiu Gwai, who in turn passed the art on to the many students of his schools in Guangzhou.

-Lam Yiu Gwai and Jeung Lai Chuen (1880-1966) were good friends from their youth in the Dongjiang region of Huizhou, longtime training partners and later cousins by marriage.
+Lam Yiu Gwai and Jeung Lai Chuen were good friends from their youth in the Dongjiang region of Huizhou, longtime training partners, and later cousins by marriage.
 Lam and Jeung would open several schools together, and Southern Dragon style and Jeung's style of Bak Mei would go on to share many similarities.

 A variation of the Southern Dragon style is taught by the Long Choo Kung Fu Society based in Penang, Malaysia, and with branches in Australia.
 Founded by Li Ah Yu and his father near the turn of the 20th century, this association claims it is teaching a Soft/Hard Dragon style originating from Fujian province.